-Schools should conduct a pre-event evaluation of what should be, or could be in place to ensure the opening of the school in the event of severe weather.
-Areas for consideration are maintenance of school premises and utilities, salting and gritting and transport to and from school.
-Access in the school to a battery operated radio and flash lights should be put in place.
+Schools and Early Learning and Childcare (ELC) settings should conduct a pre-event evaluation of what should be, or could be, in place to ensure the opening of the school or ELCs in the event of severe weather.
+Areas for consideration are maintenance of premises and utilities, salting and gritting and transport to and from school or ELC.
+Access to a battery operated radio and torches should be put in place.

-Schools should ensure that every member of staff is clear as to their role and responsibilities during severe weather including in the event of a school closure.
-A member of staff should be assigned to monitor weather conditions and to contact the principal response agencies and school transport services, where required.
-The school's plan for severe weather should include the proposed responses and roles that will apply in the event of a Status Red weather warning from Met Éireann.
+Schools and ELCs should ensure that every member of staff is clear as to their role and responsibilities during severe weather including in the event of a closure.
+A member of staff should be assigned to monitor weather conditions and to contact the principal response agencies and school transport services where required.

+Included in the school and ELC plans for severe weather should be the proposed responses and roles which will apply in the event of a Red level weather warning from Met Éireann.